prebid/Prebid.js/_posts/2016-04-20-extremely-simplified-price-bucket-setup.md

 | cpm > 5 and < 10 | .10 increments |
 | cpm > 10 and < 20 | .50 increments |
 | cpm > 20 | pb capped at 20 |

+### How to implement it?

+Please follow the line by line code example [documented here](/dev-docs/examples/simplified-price-bucket-setup.html).